-Assisted by CUTICURA OF WOMEN USE CUTICURA SOAP Assisted by CUTICURA OFFICENT, the great skin cure, for preserving, purifying, and beautifying the skin, for cleansing the scalp of crusts, scales, and danafrif, and the stopping of tailing tail, for softening, whitening, and healting red, rough, and sore hands, for baby rashes, itekings, and challing red, rough, and sore hands, for baby rashes, itekings, and challing red, rough, and sore hands, for baby rashes, itekings, and challing red, rough, and sore hands, for baby rashes, itekings, and challing red, rough, and sore hands, for baby rashes, itekings, and challing red, rough, and sore hands, for baby rashes for ulcerative weaknesses, for many sanative, antiseptic purposes which readily suggest themselves to women, especially mothers, and for all the purposes of the toilet, bath, and nursery.
-No other medicated scanp is to be com-pared with it for preserving, purifying, and beautifying the skin, scalp, bair, and hands.
-No other foreign or domestic foliet coap, however expensive, it to be com-pared with it for all the purposes of the toilet, bath, and nursery.
-Thus it com-bines in Oxs Boar at ONE Pater, viz.
-Twenty rive CENTS, the BEST skin and complexion soap and the BEST toilet and baby soap in the world.
+Assisted by CUTICUSA OLIVENTENT, the great skin care, for preserving, partifying, and beautifying the skin, for cleanning the scalp of crusts, scales, and dandruft, and the stopping the skin, for cleanning the scalp of crusts, scales, and dandruft, and the stopping the skin, for cleanning the scalp of crusts, scales, and dandruft, and the stopping for baby rashes, itchings, and chaftings, in the form of baths for annoying irrita-tions, indominations, and excertations, or too free or offensive perspiration, in the form of washes for ulcerative weaknesses, for many sanative, antiseptic purposes which readily suggest themselves to women, especially mothers, and for all the purposes of the tollet, bath, and nursery.
+No other medicated scop is to be com-pared with it for preserving, purifying, and beautifying the skin, scalp, hair, and hands.
+No other foreign or domestic folies scap, however expensive, is to be com-bands.
+No other foreign or domestic balles and, however expensive, is to be com-bands.
+No other foreign or domestic balles and, however expensive, is to be com-bands.
+No other foreign or domestic balles and, however expensive, is to be com-bands.
+No other foreign or domestic balles and, however expensive, is to be com-bands of the particular and baby scop in the world.